 9. Examples of Great Value Propositions

-Here are some of my favourite homepage UVP's to provide you with some inspiration...
+Here are some of my favourite homepage UVPs to inspire you...

 In just 7 words, Google Drive gets it right.
-Its clear and concise and you know exactly what you're getting.
-Given the strength of their main headline, they don't need a subheadline.
-Anyone who visits this page can see that its somewhere you can store files where they will be safe which is one of the main challenges people face when looking for a cloud provider to store their files.
+It's clear and concise and you know exactly what you're getting.
+Anyone who visits this page can see that it's somewhere you can store files where they will be safe which is one of the main challenges people face when looking for a cloud provider to store their files.

-This is one of my favourite SaaS UVP's.
+The old Unbounce UVP was one of my favourite SaaS UVP's.
 The Unbounce UVP is a powerful one and the main headline accomplishes a lot quickly.
 'Build landing pages fast, get more conversions'.
-If I was a visitor looking for landing page software this UVP immediately addresses 2 of my main concerns - get it done quickly and get conversions.
-Their sub headline clarifies additional value which will be very important to a particular group of buyers - that anyone should be able to use their product so if you don't have experts that won't be a problem.
+If I was a visitor looking for landing page software, this UVP immediately addresses 2 of my main concerns - get it done quickly and get conversions.
+Their sub-headline clarifies additional value, which will be very important to a particular group of buyers - that anyone should be able to use their product, so if you don't have experts that won't be a problem.

 Stirpe's specialty is online payments.
 Stripe gives confidence immediately to it's visitors by telling them straight up that they are processing billions of dollars every year.
 Anyone looking for an online payments solution will want to go with a company who is dealing with large volumes of payments.